vapor/docs/4.0/docs/middleware.md

 ## Creating a Middleware

 Vapor ships with a few useful middlewares, but you might need to create your own because of the requirements of your application.
-For example you can create a middleware that prevents any non-admin user from accessing a group of routes:
+For example you could create a middleware that prevents any non-admin user from accessing a group of routes.

 > We recommend creating a `Middleware` folder inside your `Sources/App` directory to keep your code organised